Georgetown, South Carolina: Reconstruction and post-reconstruction period

 Georgetown and Georgetown County suffered terribly during the Reconstruction Era because of its reliance on agriculture, for which the national market was low.
 The rice crops of 1866 to 1888 were failures due to lack of capital, which prevented adequate preparation for new crops; inclement weather; and the planters' struggle to find laborers.

 Several African Americans from Georgetown represented Georgetown County in the state legislature during the Reconstruction era including Joseph Haynes Rainey, Bruce H. Williams, Charles H. Sperry, Charles Samuel Green, and James A. Bowley.
 A fusion arrangement was reached in 1880 and Republican African Americans and white Democrats appointed officials.

 Some freedmen left the area in an effort to reunite families separated by the domestic slave trade.
 Many families withdrew women and children from working as field laborers.
 Many freedmen families wanted to work for themselves as subsistence farmers, rather than work in gangs for major plantation owners.
 Rice continued to be grown commercially until about 1910, but the market had changed.
 It was never as important economically or as profitable a crop as before 1860.

 By the time the Reconstruction period ended, the area's economy was shifting to harvesting and processing wood products.
 By 1900 several lumber mills were operating on the Sampit River.
 The largest was the Atlantic Coast Lumber Company; its mill in Georgetown was the largest lumber mill on the East Coast at the time.

 In 1900, a Georgetown constable's efforts to arrest barber John Brownfield for refusing to pay a poll tax resulted in a scuffle and his death in a shooting.
-White supremacists called for lynching and a tense period followed including appeals of Brownfield's murder conviction by an all-white hury with ties to the deceased and his family.
+White supremacists called for lynching and a tense period followed including appeals of Brownfield's murder conviction by an all-white jury with ties to the deceased and his family.